-5.1.2 Commercial fishery and fleet structure
+4.1.2 Commercial fishery and fleet structure

-Fishing hauls may show similarities that are caused by gear specificities, seabed structure, depth and fish availability.
-Hauls with analogous distribution of catch-at-age and length distributions are pooled together into groups defined as sub-fisheries (Sinègre & Duhamel, 2015).
+Fishing hauls may show similarities that are caused by gear specifities, seabed structure, depth and fish availability.
+Hauls with analogous distribution of catch-at-age and length distributions were pooled together into groups defined as sub-fisheries (Sinègre & Duhamel, 2015).
 Each group is modeled with a specific selectivity function.
-The sub-fishery structure consists of (1) a trawl shallow group for fishing grounds shallower than 500m depth, (2) a trawl deep group for those deeper than 500m, (3) a longline shallow group for fishing area with depth between 500 and 1250m and a (4) longline deep group for those deeper than 1250m.
-A shallow area that has the particularity to have similar length distribution in the catches to deeper area has been pooled with the latter sub-fishery.
+The sub-fishery structure consists of (1) a trawl group, (2) a longliner group for the Del Cano rise area (western part of the EEZ) and (3) a longliner group for the Crozet plateau (eastern part of the EEZ).

-5.1.3 Selectivity function
+4.1.3 Selectivity function

-The selectivity function used in the last assessment is a double-normal capped (DNC) fitted for each sub-fishery and the survey (Table 1).
+The selectivity function used in the last assessment is a double-normal capped (DNC) fitted for each sub-fishery (Table 2).
 The DNC function is calculated as f(x) for age x (Bull et al. 2012):